A lot of the tips on this website focus on saving energy, but why is that important?

 This poor guy from India, this 77-year-old leader of India, he gets to come to Washington.

-He has to sit there and be insulted by this 48-year-old man child.
+He has to sit there and be insulted by this 48-year-old man-child.

-Well, such an honor for you.
+Well, such an honor for you to be my first guest.

-First date dinner.
+First day dinner.

 How about that?

-And then the Indian Prime Minister learns that his glorious state dinner is being held in a pitched tent outside.
+And then the Indian prime minister learns that his glorious state dinner is being held in a pitched tent outside.

 He could have stayed home for that.

-And now back to me and Al Gore on nightline.
+And now back to me and Al Gore on Nightline.

 I showed no fear going up against a U.S. Senator, even when Gore said I was lying.